National Nut Grower November 2023

 How important is the dormancy period?

 MC: Research results on rest breaking agents, clay and other light refractive materials are mixed.
 Winter chill accumulation progression has shifted in recent years.
-Historically, the majority of chill accumulated in early winter (November, December) with less accumulation in late winter months (February).
+Historically, the majority of chill accumulated in early winter (November and December) with less accumulation in late winter months (February).

 Climate shifts in recent years have driven warmer temperatures in the early winter months, with more chill accumulation observed in late winter.
 Although chill portions for the most part have been adequate in recent years, many questions remain about the use and timing application of oil and newly registered rest breaking agents like hydrogen cyanamide.